separator-spares-and-equipment-logo

 – Balanced Charged Agglomeration (BCA)

-Which of the three (3) different methods should you choose to remove varnish?
+Which of the three (3) different methods should you choose to remove the varnish?

 This entirely depends on the efficiency of the system in different applications.
 Systems with oil operating temperatures around 40°C (100°F) and below can be treated with any of the above removal methods.
 Systems with oil operating temperatures of 40°C (104°F) and above can also be treated but are more difficult as the solubility and varnish ‘production’ increases.
 Another factor is runtime vs. downtime, which affects varnish removal.
 As the oil cools down and you continue running the filter, it will collect anything coming out of the solution.